jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Limits and Requests - CPU and Memory reservation for a Pod</summary>
 <p>

+> Problem Solving: I want to guarantee CPU and RAM for my microservice application
+>
+> tl;dr – Let me make a CPU and RAM reservation

-What is a Kubernetes Limit and Request:
+What is a Kubernetes Limit and Request?
 * In Kubernetes, a limit is the maximum amount of resources (such as CPU or memory) that a container is allowed to use.
 * A request is the minimum amount of resources that a container is guaranteed to be allocated.
 * When you create a pod in Kubernetes, you can specify resource limits and requests for the containers in the pod.